-- 1) Faculty members will be formally evaluated at least once per year; - 2) Faculty are evaluated by their division Chair, Instructional Coordinator, Director of Academic Programs, Director of Vocational Programs, Campus Director, or the Vice President of Instructional Affairs. - 3) There can be several parts to the evaluation process: - a. student evaluation of full-time instructor each fall semester - b. supervisor evaluation of the full-time instructor before anniversary date - c. student evaluation of part-time instructor each semester - d. supervisor evaluation of part-time instructor each semester
+- 1) Full time faculty members will be formally evaluated at least once per year; - 2) Part-time faculty members will be formally evaluated prior to mid-term of each semester they teach.
+If a part-time faculty member regularly teaches each semester, then that faculty member may be evaluated at least once per year. - 3) Faculty are evaluated by their division Chair, Instructional Coordinator, Director of Academic Programs, Director of Vocational Programs, Campus Director, or the Vice President of Instructional Affairs. - 4) There can be several parts to the evaluation process: - a. student evaluation of full-time instructor each fall semester - b. supervisor evaluation of the full-time instructor before anniversary date - c. student evaluation of part-time instructor each semester - d. supervisor evaluation of part-time instructor each semester